 A: Your child will be instructed for the entire season and will be evaluated based on the skills in that level near the end of the season.
-On the last day of their lesson skaters will receive a Progress Report outlining their Strengths & Weaknesses and a coach’s recommendation on what level your skater should progress to.
-Skaters will also be rewarded with a MEDAL CEREMONY to recognize their achievements and to motivate them to go further.
+We will then suggestion which level your child should enrol for the next season.
+Skaters will be rewarded with a MEDAL CEREMONY to recognize their achievements and to motivate them to go further.
 If your child must repeat his/her level again, it is in order to better their skating ability.

 Q: 14.
 What is included in your Learn to Skate session?

 A: Our Learn to Skate program is a Full Hour.
 Skaters will receive a 5 minute group warm up, a 45 minute group instruction with a coach and 10 minutes of game time (catch the teacher, hockey and more).

 Q: 15.
 How do I know if my child is ready for HOCKEY SKILLS or POWER SKATING or FIGURE SKATING LESSONS?

 A: Coaches will normally make recommendations to parents.
 Parents are also welcome to ask if they feel their child is ready to take their skill to the next level.
 We like to progress our skaters as quickly as possible.
 We will not hold your skater back during the season if we feel they should be at another level.

 Q: 16.
 What equipment do I need to purchase for my child for the Pre-School and Learn To Skate Program?
 Where can I purchase this?